anchaltanwar/ETH-AVAX-module-2/README.md

 ## Description

 Assessment is a Solidity smart contract that implements a simple bank-like system for depositing and withdrawing funds.
-The contract allows an owner (deployer) to manage the contract's balance and perform deposit and withdrawal operations.
+The contract allows an owner (deployer) to manage the contract's balance and perform deposit, withdrawal, and currency conversion operations

 ## Smart Contract Details